Legal Resources for Small Businesses and Nonprofits

 When your business uses a service provider, like a bookkeeper or consultant, you need to determine whether to classify them as an independent contractor or employee.
 While classifying a service provider as an independent contractor has many advantages, the costs of misclassification can be high.

-Five Essential Provisions to Include in an LLC Operating Agreement
+What Provisions Should Be Included in an LLC Operating Agreement?

 Forming a Limited Liability Company (LLC) is a popular choice for many entrepreneurs thanks to its flexibility.
 In order to keep your LLC running smoothly, it is important to have a comprehensive operating agreement.
 An LLC operating agreement governs the relationship between the company and its owners, known as members.
 Here are five essential provisions you should include in your LLC operating agreement.